Meet Kestrel’s Board of Trustees

 |James Scott, Assistant Treasurer.|

 Jim is a retired Amherst High School Chemistry and Physics teacher, former Amherst Conservation Commission Chair, and Treasurer of the Amherst Cultural Council.
-He was the liason from the Conservation Commission to the Board of the Hitchcock Center for the Environment.
+He was the liaison from the Conservation Commission to the Board of the Hitchcock Center for the Environment.
 Jim is active in “Five College Learning In Retirement” organization, as well as the Amherst Club.
 He has lived in Amherst since 1968.

 Professor of Music and former Music Department Chair at Smith College, Jane served on the board of the Massachusetts Cultural Council for several years and lives in a restored nineteenth-century home adjacent to the Scarborough Brook Conservation Area where she assists with stewardship.
 Jane lives in Belchertown.